 You probably already receive suggestions from your customers through different support channels, such as social media, email, and your help desk.

-Instead of trying to collect these in one place manually, which is time consuming and ineffective, simply ask customers to add their suggestion to an online feedback board (like those provided by Feature Upvote).
+Instead of trying to collect these in one place manually, which is time consuming and ineffective, simply ask customers to add their suggestion to your feedback management tool (a simple feedback board can be better than something more complex).

 We use a short note like this: